immblind/ultimate-zombie-defense-bepinex-cheat/readme.md

-﻿## imcheat : BepInEx cheat plugin for Ultimate Zombie Defence 1 This cheat plugin does things that no other cheats do.
-It is perfect for playing Ultimate Zombie Defence like a sandbox game, fully compatible with multiplayer.
+﻿## imcheat : BepInEx cheat plugin for Ultimate Zombie Defense 1 This cheat plugin does things that no other cheats do.
+It is perfect for playing Ultimate Zombie Defense like a sandbox game, fully compatible with multiplayer.

 **🔧 Features :**